 For death due to suicide, you would need to explain to the child that, for example, “X died because he committed suicide, and he did that because he was too confused and did not know where to get help.”

-Do not create a situation where your child is made to see that their relative/friend died of suicide because there were a bad person, or it was your child’s fault.
+Do not create a situation where your child is made to see that their relative/friend died of suicide because there was a bad person, or it was your child’s fault.

 #2 Give it time